 The Registrar and Transfer Agent, the Fund and the Management Company or persons appointed by them may disclose information about investors to external parties.
 Such appointed persons include FISCH Asset Management AG, the appointed distributors, or any other person who is appointed to provide fund services.
 The entitlement to disclose information about investors also relates in particular to the data processing activities that the Registrar and Transfer Agent has outsourced as part of its obligations.
-The investor agrees that, subject to the application of local laws and/or regulations, information relating to the investor may be stored and used outside Luxembourg and may therefore be subject to review by regulatory and tax authorities within and outside data protection rules that are applicable in Luxembourg, the party responsible for this (Registrar and Transfer Agent, Fund, or Management Company) is legally obliged to take appropriate measures.
+The investor agrees that, subject to the application of local laws and/or regulations, information relating to the investor may be stored and used outside Luxembourg and may therefore be subject to review by regulatory and tax authorities within and outside Luxembourg.
+If information about investors is transferred to countries that offer a lower level of protection than the data protection rules that are applicable in Luxembourg, the party responsible for this (Registrar and Transfer Agent, Fund, or Management Company) is legally obliged to take appropriate measures.